kinnay/AEA/docs/reference/aea.md

 * `MACValidationError`
 * `ChecksumValidationError`

-If no error occurs, returns the data that was encoded in the AEA file.

 ## Id
-Returns the archive id of the file, which is the same as the SHA-256 hash of its prologue.
+This method returns the archive id of the file, which is the same as the SHA-256 hash of its prologue.

 ## ProfileType
 `SIGNED = 0`<br>